Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 Implications of a transfer deed

-The transfer deed is registered at the Land Registry.
+The transfer deed is registered at the Kadaster (Land Registry).
 This registry records all immovable property in the Netherlands.
-This registration is public, meaning anyone can look up your registration and find out who owns the property, whether there is a mortgage on it, and what the mortgage amount is.
+This registration is public, meaning anyone can look up your registration and find out who owns the property, whether there is a mortgage, and what the mortgage amount is.
 This is because your mortgage deed is also registered in the public registers.
 The transfer deed will also secure matters relating to the surrounding area, such as the right of way of neighboring properties.

 Notary fees

-The notary ensures that the purchase of your home is completely legal and without any unpleasant surprises afterward.
+The notary ensures that the purchase of your home is completely legal and without any unwelcome suprises afterward.
 He also registers the property as being your official home.
-These costs include fees and administrative fees.
+The costs include fees and administrative fees.
 However, the notary fees are deductible from your tax return for the fiscal year you bought the property.

 Walter advisor